jistok/cf-workshop-demo/README.md

 ### Introduction

 This is a demo app for CF workshops, written in Spring Boot.
-It is intended to demonstrate some of the day-in-the-life features for developers in CF
+It is intended to demonstrate some of the basic day-in-the-life features for developers in CF

  * Push / bind / scale
  * Accessing CF environment variables